SaifSiddique009/Finetune-Bangla-BERT-on-Bangla-Cyber-Bullying-Data/README.md

 To collaborate with minimal effort:
 1. Fork the repo and clone to Colab/local.
-2. Open `experiments.py`: Copy a config (e.g., `{'batch_size': 32, 'learning_rate': 2e-5, 'num_epochs': 20, 'freeze_base': True}`).
+2. Open `experiments.txt`: Select an experiment config (e.g., `{'batch_size': 32, 'learning_rate': 2e-5, 'num_epochs': 20, 'freeze_base': True}`).
-3. Run with your name and dataset: `!python main.py --batch 32 --lr 2e-5 --epochs 20 --author_name 'collaborator' --dataset_path 'your/path.csv' --freeze_base`
+3. Run with your name and dataset: `!python main.py --batch 32 --lr 2e-5 --epochs 20 --author_name 'collaborator' --dataset_path 'your/path.csv' --freeze_base...`
 4. Zip/download `mlruns.zip`, view locally as above.
 5. Add new experiments?
-Edit `experiments.py` with your configs, commit, and PR.
+Edit `experiments.txt` with your configs, commit, and PR.
 6. Issues/PRs: Welcome!
 Describe your changes (e.g., "Added new LR 1e-5 for better F1").

 For questions, open an issue.